Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Menus
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that the cursor remains still if anything other than W or D on the keyboard or up and down on the left analog stick or directional pad on the XInput device is pressed.
+**Short Description:** Tests that the cursor remains still if anything other than 'W' or 'D' on the keyboard or up and down on the left analog stick or directional pad on the XInput device is pressed.
 ___

 **Pre-conditions**